SergioCoboLopez/ELN_Sergio/docs/april_24/week_4.md

 I am not sure this is what I think it is.

 Something's throwing errors back at me.
 I need to know what is going here.
 There is something with the syntax.

+## April 25

+**ANN**
+What is the most reasonable thing to do now?
+Try to build that neural network again?
+Or train the functions with pyrenn?
+Maybe I could try once again.
+And think about the errors that I am getting.

+First, you get a warning more than an error.
+And then the code complains about a lack of memory.
+Apparently, this is not a problem of the code, but a problem of the gpu (hardware).
+This suggests two possible solutions:
+1. Ask someone else for help
+2. Use something simpler (scikit or pyrenn)

+I am going to try pyrenn to find a fast solution first.
+How am I going to train the networks?
+I see three possibilities?
+1. Remove a part of the function and train with the rest
+2. Remove intermediate points of the function and train with the rest
+3. Train with the whole function and see how it performs out of sample.
+For this, you will need to handle normalizations.